Where To Go When You Just Want Some Oysters

 As the name might imply, this spot on the Redondo Pier takes seafood very seriously.
 It’s basically a fish market with a huge, multi-level dining room, and when you want to order oysters, you grab a sheet of paper, mark what you want, and hand it over for them to shuck.
 They source their oysters from all over the globe, including both coasts of the US, New Zealand, and Scotland.
 If you really want to taste oysters from around the world, but don’t feel like dusting off your passport, this is the best place to do it.

 Ceviche Project is the Silver Lake destination for all things raw seafood, and you can see why: their kanpachi and shrimp tostadas are inventive and fantastic, and if we go too long without having their scallop shooters, we start to have extremely weird shellfish-related dreams.
-And even though we recommend having a full meal here, the oysters more than live up to the rest of the menu–the house-made mignonette is spicy, but still lets the briny Bajas shine.
-They do have a great Happy Hour–three oysters and a Mexican craft beer for $10 – but just go ahead and order a half-dozen.
-They go great with the michelada, which is clammy and excellent.
+And even though we recommend having a full meal here, the oysters live up to the rest of the menu: the house-made mignonette is spicy, but still lets the briny Bajas shine.
+They do have a great Happy Hour deal–three oysters and a Mexican craft beer– but just go ahead and order a half-dozen.
+They go great with their michelada, which is clammy and excellent.

 Fishing With Dynamite